Altinn/altinn-studio-docs/content/broker/5. Altinn 3 Broker Solution Architecture (managed file transfers)/5.3 System Interfaces/_index.en.md

 ## Solution Overview – system interfaces

 The following figure adds detail to the high-level solution overview by indicating the system interfaces in the form of APIs and webhooks.

-*TIP: The details of these interfaces are not shown by the image as such, however in the web version the image hyperlinks to a clickable version with further details.*
+It also shows how the most important building blocks of teh Altinn Broker, from a security perspective, are activated via the APIs.

 [{{< figure src="./image7.png" title="Figure 7: ..." alt="Alt-text">}}](https://www.vg.no)

 TBD: Further explanation …

+*TIP: The details of these interfaces are not shown by the image as such, however in the web version the image hyperlinks to a clickable version with further details.*